Litv1n/text_editor/README.md

-# text-editor on Python
+# Description

-A Python text editor based on the tkinter library, made by me.
-To run write the command python Main.py.
-Can create, save as, save, and open files.
-Class : Text_editor.
-Methods : new_file, open_file, save_file, save_file_as, get_info.
+Simple text-editor which can: create file, save file, save file as, open file and open folder.
+For this app I used python Tkiner library.